The 101 Greatest NFL Players by Uniform Number: 00-9

 We end our first list with the obvious choice at No. 9, Drew Brees, who played 20 NFL seasons, first with the San Diego Chargers and then the New Orleans Saints, leading the latter to a victory in Super Bowl 44, winning MVP honors.

-Over the course of two decades, Brees was a 13-time Pro Bowler, a five-time All-Pro selection (one First-Team, four Second-Team), a seven-time passing yards leader, a six-time completion percentage leader, a four-time passing touchdowns leader, and a two-time passer rating leader.
+Over two decades, Brees was a 13-time Pro Bowler, a five-time All-Pro selection (one First-Team, four Second-Team), a seven-time passing yards leader, a six-time completion percentage leader, a four-time passing touchdowns leader, and a two-time passer rating leader.
 In 287 regular-season games, he completed 67.7% of his passes, currently good for second on the all-time list.

 Stats courtesy of Pro Football Reference